The Thief on the Cross and Paradise

 Obviously, in placing the comma before the word “today,” the translators were guided by the unscriptural popular belief that the dead enter into their rewards at death.
-But neither Jesus nor the writers of the NT believed or taught such a doctrine.
-To place the comma before the word “today” makes Christ contradict what He and the NT writers have plainly stated elsewhere.
+But neither Jesus nor the writers of the New Testament believed or taught such a doctrine.
+To place the comma before the word “today” makes Christ contradict what He and the New Testament writers have plainly stated elsewhere.

 What Christ actually said to the thief on the cross was: “Assuredly, I say to you today, you will be with Me in Paradise.”
 The great question the thief was thinking of at the moment was not when he would reach paradise, but whether he would get there at all.
 Jesus’ simple statement assured him that, however undeserving he may be and however impossible it may appear for Jesus—dying the death of a criminal—to fulfill such a promise, the thief will most certainly be there.